garygreen/lightrouter/README.md

 router.run();
 ```

-The the routes key is a regex that will be matched against the windows current full url (without the rootUrl).
-If the route matches, the function will be called.
-Simple.
+The routes key is a regex that will be matched against the windows current full url (without the rootUrl).
+If the route matches, the function will be called, simple.

 Available Functions
 ---